peterstansfeld/palavo/README.md

 PIO is Raspberry Pi's Programmable Input Output feature found on their RP2xxx microcontrollers.
 The *Assisted* in PIO-Assisted doesn't really do PIO justice as without it Palavo would not be possible.

 The VGA output uses a resolution of 640 x 480 with 6-bit colour (2 red, 2 green, 2 blue), and uses CSYNC (combined sync) instead of HSYNC and VSYNC to save a GPIO pin.
 Not all VGA monitors support CSYNC, but many do.
 More details about CSYNC can be found on this [HDRetrovision blog post](https://www.hdretrovision.com/blog/2018/10/22/engineering-csync-part-1-setting-the-stage).
-6-bit colour is used because when converting the VGA output to DVI, using the HSTX peripheral on the RP2350A on a Raspberry Pi Pico 2, the colours remain the same.*

 This project was inspired by, and uses code from, Raspberry Pi's [Logic Analyser example in the SDK.](https://github.com/raspberrypi/pico-examples/tree/master/pio/logic_analyser) as well as Hunter Adams' [PIO-Based VGA Graphics Driver for RP2040](https://github.com/vha3/Hunter-Adams-RP2040-Demos/blob/master/VGA_Graphics/README.md).